oneam/builder/README.md

 GraphRunner
 =======

-"""A tool to execute functions based on a simple dependency graph
+A tool to execute functions based on a simple dependency graph

 The GraphRunner class enables the creation of scripts by encapsulating targets and dependencies.
 Targets define what it is your script needs to do and dependencies relate different targets together.